Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Keychron C3 Pro

-Buying a mechanical keyboard might seem like a daunting task on its face as some of the best boards top out at over $200, or even more for truly boutique products.
+Buying a mechanical keyboard might seem like a daunting task at first, as some of the best boards top out at over $200, or even more for truly boutique products.
 But that doesn’t mean you can’t get a quality board at a reasonable price.
-The Keychron C3 Pro is a truly excellent mechanical keyboard that frequently goes on sale for under $30 and doesn’t skimp on the features.
+The Keychron C3 Pro is a truly excellent mechanical keyboard that frequently goes on sale for under $ 30, without skimping on features.

-The C3 Pro feels great to type and game on thanks to the proprietary, pre-lubricated Keychron switches and gasket mount, which adds a bit of flex and softens the typing experience.
-Keychron has also added acoustic foam inside the chassis to round out the keystroke sound.
-For such an inexpensive keyboard, it includes features found on more expensive competitors like full n-key rollover, meaning every keystroke is recognized independently even if multiple keys (or all of them) are pressed at once.
-Although the only RGB lighting color available is red, there are 14 different patterns to choose from and the keycaps are durable double-shot PBT that allow light to pass through.
+The C3 Pro feels great to type and game on, thanks to the proprietary, pre-lubricated Keychron switches and gasket mount, which adds a bit of flex and softens the typing experience.
+Keychron has also added acoustic foam to the inside of the chassis to enhance the keystroke sound.
+For such an inexpensive keyboard, it includes features found on more expensive competitors, such as full n-key rollover, meaning every keystroke is recognized independently, even if multiple keys (or all of them) are pressed at once.
+Although the only RGB lighting color available is red, there are 14 different patterns to choose from, and the keycaps are durable double-shot PBT that allow light to pass through.

 The one downside of the C3 Pro is that it’s wired-only, but at least the cable is detachable.
-In similarly-priced competitors it’s often permanently attached, meaning you’ll have to buy a new one if the cord is damaged.
-For those looking for an all-around solid productivity and gaming keyboard or who want to dip their toes into the mechanical keyboard world without spending a lot of money, it’s a solid option.
+In similarly priced competitors, it’s often permanently attached, meaning you’ll have to buy a new one if the cord is damaged.
+For those seeking an all-around solid productivity and gaming keyboard, or who want to dip their toes into the mechanical keyboard world without spending a lot of money, it’s a solid option.
 Consider the Keychron over similar budget options from Redragon or Havit.

 The SteelSeries Apex Pro is a feature-packed, mechanical, gaming keyboard that's a joy to use.